-5.3.2.4 Step 4: Identification of Disproportionately High and Adverse Effects on Environmental Justice Populations disproportionately high and adverse human health and environmental effects on minority and/or low-income populations.
-U.S. DOT Order 5610.2(a) on EJ interprets a "disproportionately high and adverse effect on low-income and/or minority populations" to mean an adverse effect that is predominantly borne by a minority and/or low-income population, or that would be suffered by the minority population and/or low-income population, and that is appreciably more severe or greater in magnitude than the adverse effect that would be suffered by the nonminority population and/or nonlow-income population.
+5.3.2.4 Step 4: Identification of Disproportionately High and Adverse Effects on Environmental Justice Populations

+The baseline analysis conducted in Steps 1 through 3 above identified the location of low-income and/or minority populations in the EJ RSA.
+USEO 12898, the federal EJ policy, requires federal agencies to address the potential for their programs, policies, and activities to have disproportionately high and adverse human health and environmental effects on minority and/or low-income populations.
+U.S. DOT Order 5610.2(c) interprets a "disproportionately high and adverse effect on low-income and/or minority populations" to mean an adverse effect that is predominantly borne by a minority and/or low-income population, or that would be suffered by the minority population and/or low-income population, and that is appreciably more severe or greater in magnitude than the adverse effect that would be suffered by the nonminority population and/or nonlow-income population.